East of the Mountains (novel): Themes

 As the flashbacks demonstrate, Rachel (and before her his mother) represent the force of life for Ben: it is only after Rachel's death that he returns to hunting.
 During his journey, he meets several people with an optimistically positive outlook on life, and once again learns to appreciate its value.
-This is demonstrated by the lengths he goes to save his dog Rex, to provide medical care for an illegal Mexican immigrant, and finally to safely deliver a baby in an orchard (returning to the life affirmation which marked his own genesis).
+This is demonstrated by the lengths he goes to save his dog Rex, to provide medical care for an undocumented Mexican immigrant, and finally to safely deliver a baby in an orchard (returning to the life affirmation which marked his own genesis).
 These steps he takes to save and preserve the lives of others will eventually lead him to a more positive realisation of the value of his own life.

 On the opposite side, the choice of death could perhaps be represented by the figure of William Harden - a somewhat sadistic hunter who takes Ben's gun after a fatal scuffle between their dogs.
 Harden arguably represents the extreme of what Ben, as a hunter, could become.
 Notably, the contempt in which Harden as a hunter, a figure of death, is held by those around him (including his own family) contrasts sharply with the esteem in which those same people hold Ben as a doctor, a figure of life.
 Ultimately, Ben chooses life, symbolised by his telling Harden that he can keep the gun:

 "'My call is this,' said Ben.
 'That gun was in my family sixty years.
 My father used it before I did, hunting birds.
 He killed a lot of birds with it.
 After him, I killed my share, too.
 But you know something about that gun?
 It was never anything but bad, really.
 A bad thing, that gun.